 West Kelowna is a visually stunning community and a four seasons playground.
 The community is located on the western shores and hillsides of Okanagan Lake and boasts:

 Beaches and parks

 The municipality is located at the junction of Highway 97 and 97C (Okanagan Connector) and is the primary gateway to the Okanagan from B.C.'s most populous regions, the Lower Mainland, Fraser Valley and Capital Region.

 To find out more about what West Kelowna has to offer:

-The City of West Kelowna's population was last estimated at 32,655 living within an area of 123.53 square kilometres (2016 Census, Statistics Canada).
+The City of West Kelowna's population was last estimated at 32,655 residents, living within an area of 123.53 square kilometres (2016 Census, Statistics Canada).
 West Kelowna is the second most populous municipality in the Regional District of Central Okanagan, and fourth in the Okanagan Valley.
 West Kelowna is a rapidly growing community, recording with a growth rate of 5.7% since the last national census in 2011.